Grassth/Sky-Factory-3-My-Way/README.md

 3) Create Custom Profile and Select import
 4) Select Zip File And it Will Download and You will Be Set

+To Run Server
+1) Extract to Folder
+2) Run Install File .sh for Linux and .bat for Windows
+3) Run ServerStart

 Coming Soon
 1) Mekanism
 2) Realistic Item Drops